Investment fund survey

 Fund dollar amounts can be reported in either Canadian dollars (CAD) or US dollars (USD).
 For funds with amounts denominated in foreign currencies other than US dollars, please use the Bank of Canada Daily Exchange Rates Lookup tool to convert the value to CAD.

-For expenses, gross sales, income, distributions and redemptions, please report this data with the appropriate daily exchange-rate conversions, if feasible, or with a December 31, 2022 exchange-rate conversion, otherwise.
+For expenses, gross sales, income, distributions, performance fees/allocations, and redemptions, please report this data with the appropriate daily exchange-rate conversions, if feasible, or with a December 31, 2023 exchange-rate conversion, otherwise.